 95 Depot Circle Drive, Milledgeville, GA 31061 (former CSH campus)

-This year with funds raised by supporters for the “Ramp It Up Project on GA Gives Day 2019, Georgia’s Old Capital Heritage Center at The Depot, Inc., will build three ADA-approved ramps making access possible from the parking lot to the front entrance doors of The Depot.
-The former ramp required entrance from the street and was not wide enough to accommodate modern motorized wheelchairs.
+This year with funds raised by supporters, end of year donations, a grant from The National Society of The Colonial Dames of America-Georgia, and a match from a long-time museum member for the “Ramp It Up" Project on GA Gives Day 2019, Georgia’s Old Capital Heritage Center at The Depot, Inc., built three ADA-approved ramps making access possible from the parking lot to the front entrance doors of The Depot.
+The former ramp required entrance from the street and was not wide enough to accommodate modern motorized wheelchairs."